Hello, Dolly! (original Broadway cast recording)

-Hello, Dolly!, subtitled The Original Broadway Cast Recording, is the album containing the original studio cast recording of the 1964 musical Hello, Dolly!.
+Hello, Dolly!, subtitled The Original Broadway Cast Recording, is an album containing a recording of the 1964 Broadway musical Hello, Dolly! made by its original cast.
 The album was released in the same year on RCA Victor.

 The album peaked at number one on the Billboard Top LPs chart for the week of June 6 and finished 1964 as the best-selling album of the year in the United States according to Billboard.